inaimathi/kicktracker/README.md

 #### Client

-It's an RSS feed server, so just go it and pick a feed.
+It's an RSS feed server, so just go to it and pick a feed.
 It's currently running at [kicktracker.inaimathi.ca](http://kicktracker.inaimathi.ca).
 Among the feeds you can subscribe to are:

 - [`/recently-launched`](http://kicktracker.inaimathi.ca/recently-launched)
 - [`/staff-picks`](http://kicktracker.inaimathi.ca/staff-picks)